 DAW or Digital Audio Workstation software

 Basically, studio monitors are new for speakers but are a bit different.
-If you have a pair of speakers for your system, you can plug them with single cable.
+If you have a pair of speakers for your system, you can plug them with the single cable.
 You can connect them with stereo cables.

 These speakers offer colored sound and audio signal can be emphasized somehow.
-It means sharp high ends and heavy bass without mid range.
+It means sharp high ends and heavy bass without midrange.

 If you are buying studio monitors, you can use your headphones for reference, i.e. for checking what mix will sound like on the equipment.
-However, you can mix with studio monitors because headphones don’t give realistic feel of stereo mix.
+However, you can mix with studio monitors because headphones don’t give a realistic feel of a stereo mix.
 If you want to use them, be sure to buy a good pair.

 You may need different types of cables according to what you buy.
 If you are just buying a USB mic, you may not need any cable.
 A USB cable might be required but mic generally comes with one USB cable.
-If you are buying audio interface, XLR cables will be needed for your mic(s) as well as ¼” TS cables for studio monitors.
+If you are buying an audio interface, XLR cables will be needed for your mic(s) as well as ¼” TS cables for studio monitors.